-So what happens when you click the Deploy button for an Opsworks App?
+What happens when you click the Deploy button for an OpsWorks App?

 releasesnamed by the checkout timestamp.
 It then generates a new